tomasferrarisenda/automate-all-the-things-insane-X/README.md

 ## And what the hell is Flagger?

-If you've done some research into canary deployments with Istio, you'll know that that manually orchestrating the canary deployment is a pain in the ass.
+If you've done some research into canary deployments with Istio, you'll know that that manually orchestrating the canary is a pain in the ass...
 But do you remember what we are all about here?
 Exactly, automation.

 Flagger will.......................